-31 How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
+32 How is a security interest created over earnings of a vessel, charter contracts, insurances, etc?
 How are these security interests perfected?

 Usually, the security interest over a vessel's earnings is established by the owner assigning all earnings and all other income of the vessel in favour of the financier.
-The concept of perfection of security is unknown under UAE law.
-It is recommended, however, that the relevant debtor (ie, the charterer) is notified of the assignment.
+It is recommended that the relevant debtor (ie, the charterer) is notified of the assignment.

-32 Must security interests against non-vessel collateral be registered to be enforceable?
+33 Must security interests against non-vessel collateral be registered to be enforceable?
 If so, where are such filings made?